konstantinbylbas/KonstantinBylbas/README.md

 EDUCATION:
 Web development, “ШАГ” academy expected to graduate in 2022.
 Bachelor of Computer science, Oles Honchar Dnipro National University expected to graduate in 2022.

-HOBBY:
-I like taking photos and doing sports.